davy7125/polyphone/en/manual/annexes/common-issues.md

 4 parameters, described on this [page](manual/soundfont-editor/editing-pages/instrument-editor.md#doc_table), are used to define the transposition with which a sample is played: **root key**, **tuning (semitones)**, **tuning (cents)**, and **tuning scale**.
 These values can be modified during instrument playback by [modulators](manual/soundfont-editor/editing-pages/instrument-editor.md#doc_modulator), which should also be reviewed carefully.

-If no parameter or modulator is defined for the instrument division linked to a sample, it's important to check whether any parameters or modulators are defined in the global division of the instrument (this division sets the default configuration for all other divisions).
+If no parameters or modulators are defined for the instrument division linked to a sample, it's important to check whether any parameters or modulators are defined in the global division of the instrument (this division sets the default configuration for all other divisions).

 ### Tuning at the preset level